← Back to work

 05 HAND-OFF

-Once approved, I worked with design systems to define tokens for consistent implementation.
-Documented token names, usage rules, component states, and platform-specific guidance.
+Once approved, I worked with design systems to translate the palette into tokens for implementation.
+I documented token names, usage rules, component states, and platform-specific guidance so engineering team could apply the new tier consistently.

 Along the way, I noticed inconsistencies in how VIP components were being built across teams.